Carmen's Kiss: Plot

 The film is the tragic story of Joe (Hugo Speer), a Police Sergeant in London who falls for Carmen (Vivienne Harvey), a feisty gypsy girl, who is the victim of an Eastern European gang of sex traffickers.
-Joe rescues her from her horrific entrapment but unfortunately loses his job in the process.
+Joe rescues her from her horrific entrapment but loses his job in the process.

 Out of work and reliant upon loan sharks, Joe begins to fall for Carmen when he encounters her again.
 However, in the time since their last acquaintance, Carmen has married the leader of a London-based gang named, Rollo (Derek McAlister).
 The gangs base of operations is a strip club in London, run by Peter (Jon-Paul Gates).

 Carmen helps Joe by getting the gang to allow Joe to help them execute a plan that she has devised to blackmail a United States military attaché named Drayton (Martin Kove).
 Although the plan is sanctioned by Rollo, the fixer of the gang, Michael (Bruce Payne), puts pressure on Joe to try to get Carmen to change her mind about the viability of plan.
 Michael learns that Joe and Carmen have been intimate with each other behind Rollo's back and attempts to use this information to influence Joe.

 Rollo ultimately does learn of Carmen's infidelity and is killed by Joe.
 Joe and Carmen mendaciously advise Peter that Rollo and Michael killed his father in the past, which leads him to help them dispose of Rollo's body and to keep silent about Rollo's disappearance.